Souldevhub/PlayTimeTracker/README.md

 - ⏳ Real-time playtime tracking (saved + current session)
 - 🧾 `/playtime` command:
-  - Shows formatted playtime in `Xd Yh Zm`
+  - Shows formatted playtime in `Xd Yh Zm As`
   - Opens a GUI to claim playtime-based rewards
 - 🎁 Reward System:
   - Milestone-based claimable rewards (24 rewards included in current config, with more to be added over time)